SS Northwestern

-The SS Northwestern, originally SS Oriziba, was a passenger and freight steamship launched in 1889 by the Delaware River Iron Ship Building and Engine Works, Chester, Pennsylvania which spent most of its career in service in the waters of the Territory of Alaska.
+SS Northwestern, originally SS Oriziba, was a passenger and freight steamship launched in 1889 by the Delaware River Iron Ship Building and Engine Works, Chester, Pennsylvania which spent most of its career in service in the waters of the Territory of Alaska.
 The ship from early in its career had a reputation for trouble, and was frequently involved in groundings, collisions with other ships, and with port facilities.
 She first served as a transport in the West Indies as Oriziba, and was acquired by the Northwestern Steamship Company in 1906, sailed around Cape Horn, and renamed Northwestern.
 For the next thirty years she worked along the Alaska coast, transporting people, mail, and goods, as well as ore from mining operations at Kennecott.

+Service history

-On March 14, 1907, the steamer ran aground on a reef when a storm pushed her onto a reef in Beatson Bay near Latouche.
+On March 14, 1907, the steamer ran aground when a storm pushed her onto a reef in Beatson Bay near Latouche.
 Refloated sometime in April and docked at Latouche for temporary repairs.
-She departed 25 May 1907 for Esquimalt, British Columbia under tow by Tug Salvor.
-She fairly soon sprung a leak and was beached at Swanport near Port Valdez, sinking again.
-After more temporary repairs she was refloated and they started off again.
-On 4 June 1907 both Northwestern and her tow ran aground in fog at the Mouth of the Fraser River at Sand Head Shoal, she pulled herself off and then pulled off the Tug.
+She departed May 25, 1907, for Esquimalt, British Columbia under tow by Tug Salvor.
+She soon sprung a leak and was beached at Swanport near Port Valdez, sinking again.
+After more temporary repairs she was refloated and once more embarked.
+On June 4, 1907, both Northwestern and her tow ran aground in fog at the mouth of the Fraser River at Sand Head Shoal, she pulled herself off and then pulled off the tug.
 She was repaired at Victoria, British Columbia.

-On 14 February 1909, Northwestern sighted a flare from the sloop Nugget, which had been blown out into the Gulf of Alaska off Cross Sound by a storm on 9 February during a voyage from Lituya Bay to Juneau, Alaska, and whose crew was abandoning her 75 nmi off Cape Fairweather (58°48′30″N 137°56′45″W) after a second storm struck and destroyed her sails and rigging.
+On February 14, 1909, Northwestern sighted a flare from the sloop Nugget, which had been blown out into the Gulf of Alaska off Cross Sound by a storm on February 9 during a voyage from Lituya Bay to Juneau, Alaska, and whose crew was abandoning her 75 nmi off Cape Fairweather (58°48′30″N 137°56′45″W) after a second storm struck and destroyed her sails and rigging.
 Northwestern rescued seven crewmen from Nugget and transported them to Juneau.